Templarian/lwc-demo/README.md

 src/modules/namespace/name/name.md
 ```

-By default we'll using the description from JSdoc above the class definition.
-As some find this ugly we'll override anything with the contents of the markdown if provided.
+By default the JSdoc description above the component class will be used.
+To not clutter the JS file one can used a markdown file to override the `title`, `description`, or `order`.

 ```md
 # Override Component Title